jarmokivekas/tuamk-thesis/doc/overview.md

 ## Spectrum Monitoring

-Conventionally sections of radio spectrum are allocated for use in a particular application, and the rights to transmit on those section are licensed by a governing body.
-Licensees may obtain licenses for comparatively long spans of time, during which the allocated spectrum may not be used used continuously and in full. \cite{subramaniam15}
+Conventionally sections of the radio spectrum are allocated for use in a particular application, and the rights to transmit on those sections are licensed by a governing body.
+Licensees may obtain licenses for comparatively long spans of time, during which the allocated spectrum may not be used continuously and in full. \cite{subramaniam15}

 The Finnish Communications Regulatory Authority (FICORA) regulates the use of frequencies 9 kHz -- 400 GHz \cite{ficoraReg15}.

-Advances in radio technology allows the implementation of flexible radio systems that reduce under utilization of available RF spectrum
+Advances in radio technology allow the implementation of flexible radio systems that reduce underutilization of available RF spectrum
 \cite{gronroos16}.
 Thanks to increased flexibility, transmission frequencies, bandwidth, and modulation schemes can be changed rapidly in a dynamic way in order to accommodate for changes in the available